McKinley Exchange Corporate Center: Building specifications

 McKinley Exchange Corporate Center is a Grade A building that has a 2,800 sqm floor plate to accommodate BPO and multinational company space requirements.
 It is also certified by the Philippine Economic Zone Authority (PEZA).
 It has five floors and a gross leasable area of 11,465 sqm.
-It currently houses a branch of Telus International Philippines.
+It currently houses a branch of Telus International Philippines since 2015.

 Transportation

 Bonifacio Transport Corporation has established a terminal at this building for its bus service (called the BGC Bus) along McKinley Road to provide access to different points in Bonifacio Global City and in Makati Central Business District.

-A few meters from the McKinley Exchange Corporate Center lie the Ayala MRT station, where passengers can take the MRT-3, and One Ayala, located across EDSA at the Glorietta complex.
-Passengers may also board the EDSA Carousel and other buses at the curbside, particularly beside the building for northbound and at One Ayala for southbound.

-Passengers can also board a jeepney bound for Washington Street in Barangay Pio del Pilar via Ayala Avenue behind the building.
 Jeepneys bound for Market!
-Market! can also be found at its terminal across McKinley Road.
+Market! also stop at this building.

+A few meters from the McKinley Exchange Corporate Center lie the Ayala MRT station, where passengers can take the MRT-3, and One Ayala, located across EDSA with an intermodal transport terminal.
+Beside the building, passengers may also board the northbound EDSA Carousel bus at the Ayala bus stop, located on the curbside along EDSA.
 Taxis and shuttles also load and unload passengers at the building's driveway.